Industries Class 8

 Credit: Business Standard

-The class 8 geography chapter 5 on Industries focuses on the Iron and Steel industry.
-The backbone of every country’s advanced and growth.
-Like other industries, the iron and steel industry too comprises various inputs, processes and outputs.
-This is a feeder industry whose products are used as raw material for other industries.
-The inputs for the industry include raw materials such as iron ore, coal and limestone, along with labor, capital, site and other infrastructure.
+Like other industries, the iron and steel industry to comprises various inputs, processes and outputs.
+This is a feeder industry whose products are used as raw materials for other industries.
+The inputs for the industry include raw materials such as iron ore, coal and limestone, along with labour, capital, site and other infrastructure.
 The process of converting iron ore into steel involves many stages.
 The raw material is put in the blast furnace where it undergoes smelting and is then refined.
 The output obtained is steel which may be used by other industries as raw material.

-In India the iron and steel industry has developed taking advantage of raw materials, cheap labor, transport and market.
-All the important steel producing centers such as Bhilai, Durgapur, Burnpur, Jamshedpur, Rourkela, Bokaro are situated in a region that spreads over four states — West Bengal, Jharkhand, Odisha and Chhattisgarh.
-Bhadravati and Vijay Nagar in Karnataka, Visakhapatnam in Andhra Pradesh, Salem in Tamil Nadu are other important steel centers utilizing local resources.
+In India, the iron and steel industry has developed taking advantage of raw materials, cheap labour, transport and the market.
+All the important steel-producing centres such as Bhilai, Durgapur, Burnpur, Jamshedpur, Rourkela, and Bokaro are situated in a region that spreads over four states — West Bengal, Jharkhand, Odisha and Chhattisgarh.
+Bhadravati and Vijay Nagar in Karnataka, Visakhapatnam in Andhra Pradesh, and Salem in Tamil Nadu are other important steel centres utilizing local resources.

-Pittsburgh – It is an important steel city of the United States of America.
-The steel industry at Pittsburgh also enjoys locational advantages.
+It is an important steel city in the United States of America.
+The steel industry in Pittsburgh also enjoys locational advantages.
 Raw material such as coal and iron ore is easily available.
 Adequate water and transportation facilities are also available in the form of trains.
 Finished steel is transported to the market by both land and water routes.
 The Pittsburgh area has many factories other than steel mills.
-These use steel as their raw material to make many different products such as railroad equipment, heavy machinery and rails etc.
+These use steel as their raw material to make many different products such as railroad equipment, heavy machinery rails etc.

 Cotton Textile Industry

 Weaving cloth from yarn is an ancient art.
-Cotton, wool, silk, jute, flax have been used for making cloth.
-The textile industry can be divided on the basis of raw materials used in them.
-Fibers are the raw material of the textile industry.
-Natural fibers are obtained from wool, silk, cotton, linen and jute.
-Manmade fibers include nylon, polyester, acrylic and rayon.
+Cotton, wool, silk, jute, and flax have been used for making cloth.
+The textile industry can be divided based on the raw materials used in them.
+Fibres are the raw material of the textile industry.
+Natural fibres are obtained from wool, silk, cotton, linen and jute.
+Manmade fibres include nylon, polyester, acrylic and rayon.
 The cotton textile industry is one of the oldest industries in the world.

-Before the British rule Indian hand spun and hand woven cloth already had a wide market.
+Before British rule, Indian hand-spun and hand-woven cloth already had a wide market.
 The Muslins of Dhaka, Chintzes of Masulipatnam, Calicos of Calicut and Gold-wrought cotton of Burhanpur, Surat and Vadodara were known worldwide for their quality and design.
-But the production of hand woven cotton textile was expensive and time consuming.
-Hence traditional cotton textile industry could not face the competition from the new textile mills of the West which produced cheap and good quality fabrics through mechanized industrial units.
+However, the production of hand-woven cotton textiles was expensive and time-consuming.
+Hence traditional cotton textile industry could not face competition from the new textile mills of the West which produced cheap and good quality fabrics through mechanized industrial units.

 The first successful mechanized textile mill was established in Mumbai in 1854.
-The warm, moist climate, a port for importing machinery, availability of raw material and skilled labor resulted in rapid expansion of the industry in the region.
+The warm, moist climate, a port for importing machinery, availability of raw materials and skilled labour resulted in the rapid expansion of the industry in the region.
 Coimbatore, Kanpur, Chennai, Ahmedabad, Mumbai, Kolkata, Ludhiana, Puducherry and Panipat are some of the other important centres.

-Ahmedabad – It is located in Gujarat on the banks of the Sabarmati river.
-The first mill was established in 1859 and soon it became the second largest textile city of India after Mumbai.
+It is located in Gujarat on the banks of the Sabarmati River.
+The first mill was established in 1859 and soon it became the second-largest textile city of India after Mumbai.
 Ahmedabad was therefore often referred to as the ‘Manchester of India’.
-Favorable locational factors were responsible for the development of the textile industry in Ahmedabad.
+Favourable locational factors were responsible for the development of the textile industry in Ahmedabad.
 It is situated very close to the cotton growing area which ensures easy availability of raw material.
-The climate is ideal for spinning and weaving, the flat terrain and easy availability of land is suitable for the establishment of the mills, the densely populated states of Gujarat and Maharashtra provide both skilled and semi-skilled labor and well developed road and railway network permits easy transportation of textiles to different parts of the country providing easy access to the market.
-Mumbai port nearby facilitates import of machinery and export of cotton textiles.
+The climate is ideal for spinning and weaving, the flat terrain and easy availability of land are suitable for the establishment of the mills, the densely populated states of Gujarat and Maharashtra provide both skilled and semi-skilled labour and well-developed road and railway network permits easy transportation of textiles to different parts of the country providing easy access to the market.
+Mumbai port nearby facilitates the import of machinery and export of cotton textiles.
 But in recent years several textile mills have closed down.
-This is primarily due to the emergence of new textile centers in the country and non upgradation of machines and technology in the mills.
+This is primarily due to the emergence of new textile centres in the country and the non-upgradation of machines and technology in the mills.

-Osaka – It is an important textile centre of Japan also known as the ‘Manchester of Japan’.
+It is an important textile centre of Japan also known as the ‘Manchester of Japan’.
 The textile industry developed in Osaka due to several geographical factors.
-The extensive plain provides ample land, climate is suitable, river Yodo provides water and labor is available easily.
-The textile industry at Osaka depends completely upon imported raw materials.
+The extensive plain provides ample land, the climate is suitable, river Yodo provides water and labour is available easily.
+The textile industry in Osaka depends completely upon imported raw materials.
 Cotton is imported from Egypt, India, China and the USA.
 The finished product is mostly exported.
 Though it is one of the important textile cities in the country, other industries like iron and steel, machinery, shipbuilding, automobiles, electrical equipment and cement have replaced the textile industry.

 Information Technology (IT)